-The pages of this site, which you can access from the links below, include the essential information and resources from the planning reform programme to date; and for activity still to come to complete the transformation of Scotland’s planning system.
+The pages of this site include the essential information and resources from the planning reform programme to date; and for activity still to come to complete the transformation of Scotland’s planning system.

 The planning reform programme began in 2015 with the appointment of an independent panel of users of the planning system, to conduct a wider review and report to the Scottish Ministers.
 The Independent Panel’s findings formed the basis of public consultations and of the Planning (Scotland) Bill introduced in the Scottish Parliament in late 2017 – now the Planning (Scotland) Act 2019 after being passed by the Parliament.

 Throughout our progress with the substantial Transforming Planning in Practice work programme, we will discuss and explore issues and options with stakeholders before implementing the detailed changes to planning legislation and guidance.
-This engagement will take different forms – both tailored to specific issues and more widely to look carefully at the package of work as a whole.
+This engagement will take different forms – both tailored to specific issues and more widely to look carefully at planning reform as a whole.

 We will conduct a number of public consultation processes to support and inform our thinking in developing further legislation and guidance.
-So far we have completed two consultations within the Transforming Planning in Practice programme, relating to: reviewing permitted development rights; and planning performance and fees.
+You can access current and completed consultations, including analyses of responses we received.

 The Planning (Scotland) Act 2019 was passed by the Scottish Parliament in June 2019.
 The implementation of the Act is underway and some of its provisions are now in force, while our Transforming Planning in Practice programme involves the development of further legislation both to implement the provisions of the Act and to take forward wider changes to Scotland’s planning system.
 We will provide links to all relevant legislation and supporting information on this site.